 Audio Modeling considers education an extremely important part of its job.
-This is why the company is constantly holding seminars in various universities and conservatories around the world, as well as offering sponsorships and initiatives to several charities on an international level.
+This is why we frequently hold seminars in various universities and conservatories around the world, as well as offering sponsorships and initiatives to several charities on an international level.

 50% DISCOUNT FOR EDUCATIONAL PURPOSES

-Audio Modeling provides 50% Educational discount for students and teachers: applicants are requested to send their student ID card, or proof that they are teachers, and give details about their school/university such as name, address, phone number, email address, website.
-Once the request is approved, Audio Modeling will send a coupon code to purchase any product at 50% off.
-If you are eligible for EDU discount, send a request to firstname.lastname@example.org.
+Audio Modeling provides a 50% Educational discount for students and teachers.
+We request that applicants send their student ID cards, or proof that they are teachers, and give details about their school/university (such as name, address, phone number, email address, website).
+Once the request is approved, Audio Modeling will send a coupon code for the purchase of any product at 50% off.
+If you are eligible for EDU discount, please send a request to firstname.lastname@example.org.

 STANFORD UNIVERSITY, CALIFORNIA

 In 2017, Stefano Lucato and Emanuele Parravicini held a DSP seminar titled “Digital Modeling of Expressive Acoustic Instruments” at Stanford University in California (USA).
 The seminar focused on the research and development of powerful and sophisticated technologies following the ever-increasing demand for expressive virtual instruments.
 Specifically, Lucato and Parravicini explained in detail how the typical constraints of samplers and synthesizers were overcome through the exploration and in-depth study of Physical Modeling techniques, especially the Digital Waveguides Synthesis by Prof. Julius O. Smith.
 More information about the seminar can be found on the Stanford University website.